-Briefly conditioned and unconditioned reflexes.
-Conditioned reflexes, their general features and significance for the adaptation of the organism to the environment.
-Distinguishing conditioned reflexes from unconditioned reflexes
+Conditioned and unconditioned reflexes briefly.
+Conditioned reflexes, their general characteristics and significance for the organism’s adaptation to the environment.
+The difference between conditioned reflexes and unconditioned reflexes

-Human behavior is associated with conditionally unconditioned reflex activity and is a higher nervous activity, the result of which is a change in the relationship between the body and the external environment.
+Human behavior is associated with conditioned-unconditioned reflex activity and represents higher nervous activity, the result of which is a change in the relationship of the organism with the external environment.

-Unlike the highest nervous activity lower nervous activity consists of a set of reactions aimed at unification, integration of functions within the body.
+Unlike the highest nervous activity lower nervous activity consists of a set of reactions aimed at unifying and integrating functions within the body.

-Higher nervous activity manifests itself in the form of complex reflex reactions, carried out with the obligatory participation of the cortex large hemispheres and the subcortical formations closest to it.
+Higher nervous activity manifests itself in the form of complex reflex reactions carried out with the obligatory participation of the cortex cerebral hemispheres and the subcortical formations closest to it.

 The discovery of this fact made it possible to divide the entire set of reflex reactions occurring in the body into two main groups: unconditioned and conditioned reflexes.